Skip to main content

 What is an Endpoint?

-2. SQL template - The query that retrieves and transforms data
+2. SQL template — the Mustache-templated query that runs against your connection.

 File Structure